 100 Voices for Canadian Science Communication

-I feel honoured to be among 100 Canadians asked to participate in the Science Borealis #SciComm100 project highlighting science communicators.
+I felt honoured to be among 100 Canadians asked to participate in the Science Borealis #SciComm100 project highlighting science communicators.
+Thanks The Vexed Muddler for a lovely drawing!

 The Science Integrity Project reflects the collective wisdom of 75 leaders in science, indigenous knowledge, public policy, civil society, and who are concerned about the erosion of an evidence-based approach to public policy decision-making in Canada.
 We developed four principles for improved decision making on the basis of the best available evidence.